 The proliferation of wearables in healthcare is putting more clinical data into the hands of the Health Insurer.
 The FDA’s approval of wearable technology as medical devices, their incorporation into employee health programs, and their adoption by hospitals as real-time monitoring tools will only expand wearable data.

 The Health Insurer wants to take this influx of biometric data, correlate it with traditional medical records and organize it by medical conditions.
 It could then sell or lease disease-specific data sets to research institutions and hospitals.
-For instance, researches could use these data sets to accelerate patient stratification and gain a better understanding of associated diseases.
-Hospitals could use the data to further preventive care as they move toward predicative analytics as a treatment tool.
+For instance, researchers could use these data sets to accelerate patient stratification and gain a better understanding of associated diseases.
+Hospitals could use the data to enhance preventive care as they move toward predicative analytics as a treatment tool.

 While it explores this new line of business, the Health Insurer will continue to maintain its footing as a leader in using clinical data to close care gaps and reduce costs.
 It also will continue to improve upon its mobile application portfolio to engage members.